The History Channel Is Hunting Hitler

-I’ve been tuning into this show since hearing about it and I have to say I’ve been enjoying it.
+I’ve been tuning into this show since hearing about it and I have to admit I’ve shamefully been enjoying it.
 I rarely watch the History Channel anymore.
 I used to like it years ago when it was mainly the ‘WWII channel’.
 Ever since they became mainly dedicated to shows about picking antiques from dusty garages and pawning them off in a Vegas store I usually breeze past their programming.
 If anything H2 – History Channel’s second network – has more to do with actual history programming than it’s main channel.

-The whole show is a stretch of believability, so I’ve been watching it as more entertainment value than any actual history and ‘the search for truth’ happening.
+The whole show is a real stretch of believability, so I’ve been watching it as more goofy entertainment value than any actual history and ‘the search for truth’ happening.
 In that respect it’s been pretty good.
 I highly doubt any of the future episodes will persuade me that Hitler managed an escape from his bunker in 1945.
-I bet the way the film Downfall played out his final days is about as close a depiction we’ll get of how Hitler’s end came about.
+I bet the way the film Downfall played out Adolph’s final days is about as close a depiction we’ll get of how Hitler’s end came about.

 On a sidenote the History Channel has also been running a special holiday series called Christmas Through the Decades.
 It’s sort of a similar format to the I Love the 80’s shows VH1 used to do, only this one focuses on Christmas highlights through the decades.
 Traditions, programming, toys of the period, trends that were popular at the time, pretty interesting stuff.